Azim04/Movie_Recommendation_System/README.md

     Please refer to the original documentation of python at https://docs.python.org/3/ <br>

 <h2>Install Django in the system</h2>
-    Once python is downloaded and successfully installed in the system, install Django in your system by running the following command:
+    Once python is downloaded and successfully installed in the system, install Django in your system by running the following command:<br>

     pip install django